A new 3-component Degasperis-Procesi hierarchy

-\end{thm} Since the Hamiltonian operator has been verified, one can prove the theorem easily.
-Then a recursion operator for 3-DP hierarchy is gotten as ${\cal R}={\cal K}{\cal J}^{-1}$.
-In fact the first positive flow in the hierarchy is just $(u,v,w)^{T}_t={\cal R}(0,v,-w)^{T}$, and the other positive flows in the hierarchy may be obtained as Similarly, we can also construct infinitely many negative flows
+Since ${\cal J}, {\cal K}$ forms a Hamiltonian pair \cite{Xue}, one can prove the theorem easily.
+Hence a recursion operator for 3-Novikov hierarchy is gotten as ${\cal R}={\cal K}{\cal J}^{-1}$, and we can derive a new 3-Novikov hierarchy by taking the trivial flow as $(u,v,w)^{T}_t={\cal R}(0,v,-w)^{T}$.
+Then the positive flows in the hierarchy may be obtained as and infinitely many negative flows read as